sarkima/data-analytics-project/assets/project-report.md

 ## Project Goals

 The goals of the project are:

- -Enhance my understanding of data analytics and how to apply it to real-world problems -Gain some practical experience into chosing the right tools and libraries for a given problem -Infer some insights into the correlationships between global defense manufacturers, geopolitical alliances, regional groupings and conflicts around the world
+- Enhance my understanding of data analytics and how to apply it to real-world problems
+- Gain some practical experience into chosing the right tools and libraries for a given problem
+- some insights into the correlationships between global defense manufacturers, geopolitical alliances, regional groupings and conflicts around the world

 ## Target Audience